Jets close season with 13-6 win over playoff-bound Bills

-The playoff-bound Bills had very little to play for while resting most of their starters, including quarterback Josh Allen after the first quarter.
-Buffalo dropped to 10-6 – still its best finish since going 11-5 in 1999 – and entered the game already locked in as the AFC’s fifth seed.

-The Bills will travel to play AFC South champion Houston Texans in the wild-card playoff round next weekend.
-The Texans were assured of the No. 4 seed after Kansas City defeated the Los Angeles Chargers.
+“Yeah, thanks for bringing that up,” said Allen, who wound up missing four games due to the injury.

+Much like Darnold, a fellow member of the 2018 first-round draft class of quarterbacks, Allen has shown signs of improvement from last year.
+Allen finished this season with 20 touchdowns passing, matching the most by a Buffalo player since Tyrod Taylor in 2015.
+And Allen’s 3,089 yards passing were the most in Buffalo since Ryan Fitzpatrick had 3,400 in 2012.

-Otherwise, the game between the Jets and Bills was a defensive struggle that befitted the sloppy conditions, with a persistent drizzle falling for most of the afternoon.
+Otherwise, the game was a defensive struggle that befitted the sloppy conditions, with a persistent drizzle falling for most of the afternoon.

 With the score tied at 3, and following Jets kicker Sam Ficken missing two of his first three field-goal attempts, Darnold oversaw a nine-play, 75-yard touchdown drive, which he capped by hitting Crowder cutting across the middle on second-and-goal with 13:31 left.

 The touchdown was Darnold’s 19th of the season, and 36th of his career.
-The 2018 first-round draft pick fell one touchdown passing short of matching Joe Namath’s record for most by a Jets player in his first two seasons.
+He fell one touchdown passing short of matching Joe Namath’s record for most by a Jets player in his first two seasons.

-Darnold and the Jets had a better finish to the season than their start.
-Beginning by squandering a 16-0 third-quarter lead in a 17-16 season-opening loss to the Bills, New York opened 1-7 during a stretch that included Darnold missed three games due to mononucleosis.

-Darnold closed strong by going 6-2 in the second half of the season, in which he combined for 13 touchdowns passing and just four interceptions.
-Against Buffalo, he finished 23 of 36 for 199 yards, with an interception.
-He was sacked twice by Trent Murphy.

 The turnover led to Ficken hitting a 47-yard field goal to put the Jets up 13-3 with 2:05 left.